Route-to-market in emerging markets: Framework and key steps

 Furthermore, consumer insights can also help the company to identify new market segments, predict future trends, and assess the effectiveness of current marketing campaigns.
 They can also help the company to understand the competitive landscape and identify areas where it can differentiate itself from its rivals.

-Channel Analysis tool 1: Channel segmentation is the division of channels into separate parts or sections, based on the qualities they have in common, such as products or service, customers, and outlet space.
+1.3 A) Channel analysis tool – segmentation: Channel segmentation is the division of channels into separate parts or sections, based on the qualities they have in common, such as products or service, customers, and outlet space.
 By segmenting channels, you gain a better understanding of their product mix, service requirements, merchandising opportunities, and value drivers.
 This allows companies to more effectively reach and target their desired customers.
 By segmenting their market, companies can better understand their customers, and create more targeted and effective marketing campaigns to improve customer satisfaction and sales.

-Channel analysis tool 2: A customer satisfaction survey or voice of the customer survey (VoC) provides insights into customer satisfaction with you and your competitor’s service.
+1.3 B) Channel analysis tool – customer satisfaction: A customer satisfaction survey or voice of the customer survey (VoC) provides insights into customer satisfaction with you and your competitor’s service.
 It is a survey that businesses use to gather feedback from their customers and ask them questions about their experience with the company, including the quality of products or services, the level of customer service provided, and overall satisfaction with the company.
 The information gathered through these surveys can be used to identify areas of improvement and make changes to better meet the needs and expectations of customers.

 When studying competitors, it’s important to start by defining the market you are operating in and identifying the key players within that market.
 This can include direct competitors, as well as indirect competitors that offer similar products or services.
 Once you have identified your competitors, you can gather information about their products and services.
 This may include analysing the features, benefits, and pricing of their offerings, as well as any unique selling points they have.